TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 ### Estimating means with a t-test

-Above we learned that if our sample sizes are large enough to justify invoking the CLT, we can use the **population mean**, population standard deviation and sample size to calculate confidence intervals for the **sample mean**.
+Above we learned that if our sample sizes are large enough to justify invoking the CLT, we can use the **population mean**, population standard deviation, and sample size to calculate confidence intervals for the **sample mean**.

-However, in statistical inference we are usually interested in moving in the opposite direction: we want to take a **sample** mean, sample standard deviation and sample size in order to calculate a **confidence interval** for the **population** mean.
+However, in statistical inference we are usually interested in moving in the opposite direction: we want to take a **sample** mean, sample standard deviation, and sample size in order to calculate a **confidence interval** for the **population** mean.
 To do so, we plug in values of the sample mean and sample standard deviation in place of their population counterparts in the formulas we discussed in the previous section.
-Because these sample parameters are inexact estimators of the corresponding population parameters, this introduces additional variability in our estimates.
+However, because these sample parameters are inexact estimators of the corresponding population parameters, this introduces additional variability in our estimates.
 In order to calculate the correct critical values for this situation, we need to use a 'relaxed' version of the normal distribution, called